Best Microphone Under 50 Dollars – USB and XLR – 2024

 Things to Consider When Buying Budget Microphones

 Here are some tips that can help you get the best mic for cheap, featuring budget-friendly wired microphones that can get the job done.
-Given the price range, it's unreasonable to expect high quality build and audio, but these cheap mics are more than enough for basic recording, podcasting, and audio streaming for gaming.
+Given the price range, it’s unreasonable to expect high-quality build and audio, but these cheap mics are more than enough for basic recording, podcasting, and audio streaming for gaming.
+You’ll have to raise your budget if you want higher-quality mics from Sennheiser, Audio Technica, Rode, and the like.

 If you’re looking for more information, you can check out our article that explains The Different Types Of Mics And Their Uses.